bjcosta/landscaping/plants/README.md

 <img src="photos/smaller_deciduous_corner.png" width="100">

-  We have space in the corener and ideally to add balance to the yard for a single smaller deciduous tree/shrub like a fig. This is for asthetics adding balance and also some shade in the summer.
+  We have space in the corener and ideally to add balance to the yard for a single smaller deciduous tree/shrub like a fig. This is for aesthetics adding balance and also some shade in the summer.
 Must be deciduous to permit light through in the winter.

   Available space (for each plant):
   * Ideally: 3m wide, 4m high